Naked-Cat-Plugins/fluent-cart-ifthenpay/readme.txt

 = Where do I report security bugs found in this plugin? =

-Please report security bugs found in the source code of the undefined plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/385a7f2f-159b-488c-8588-81243b8b5365).
+Please report security bugs found in the source code of this plugin through the [Patchstack Vulnerability Disclosure  Program](https://patchstack.com/database/vdp/385a7f2f-159b-488c-8588-81243b8b5365).
 The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 == Changelog ==